-In the field of SEO, hCard was best known as a microformat standard used for creating structured data; this data, implemented for the benefit of search engines over people, helps Google to better understand information on web pages.
+In the field of SEO, hCard was best known as a microformat standard used for creating structured data; this data, implemented for the benefit of search engines over people, helped Google to better understand information on web pages.
 Usage of hCard has been phased out in favour of Schema markup.

 hCard vs Schema